 You will get most out of your consultation if you have had the opportunity to do some reading about the area you are interested in beforehand.
 Mr Pacifico highly recommends reading through the relevant information on the website prior to your appointment.
 This will allow a more in depth discussion between you, and you will get more out of the consultation.

 On the whole the consultation will initially start with Mr Pacifico finding out about you, your reasons for coming and your expectations.
 He will then take a thorough medical history.
-This is followed by careful clinical examination.
-As part of the examination process, Mr Pacifico routinely takes clinical photographs of the areas you are concerned about, having obtained your consent.
-He will then use these as the focus of your discussion, after uploading them for you both to view on a computer.
+This is followed by careful clinical examination and discussion about the options available to you.
+Marc will ensure you understand the pros and cons of different options so you can work out together the best plan for your further treatment.

 Planning and booking surgery usually takes place at the second consultation.
 Any necessary pre-operative tests and investigations are also planned in the lead up to your surgery date.